Focus on Operational Flexibility Reduced Derates, Improves Capacity

 With the additional power input into the precipitator, software and remote support provided insights into operational improvements.
 These included adjustments to field powering and the rapping scheme.
 It also allowed for the hopper evacuation system to be monitored in connection with field performance.
 Through trials along with data and performance review, operational schemes were put into place that reducing hopper cycling time.

 As a result, the unit has been able to run at full load 24/7 without ESP or hopper evacuation issues.
-Opacity has been reduced to 3%, indicating a decrease in ash loading to the scrubber.
+Opacity has been reduced to 3% and PM emissions by over 60%, indicating a decrease in ash loading to the scrubber.
 Most importantly, the inlet field is collecting 15% more ash, which reduces the ash loading on the rest of the ESP by at least 25%.
 The new ash collection patterns have led to segregation of particle sizes, which increases the value of the fly ash.
 Improvements to the ash evacuation system has resulted in drastically reduced cycle times, which increases capacity and will offer future maintenance savings.
 By focusing on building operational flexibility and connecting the data from various systems, ESP performance was improved, hopper evacuation system capacity was increased, and maintenance needs were reduced.